Vienna’s most popular tourist attraction is Schönbrunn, with its palace, museums, the zoo and huge park (and Christmas and Easter markets).

 (Close to a lovely café-confectionery, too)

-This also puts it close to a small shopping mall as well as the restaurants that line the nearby Hietzinger Hauptstraße.
+This also puts it near a small shopping mall as well as the restaurants that line the Hietzinger Hauptstraße.

 Hotel alternatives